-On October 17, 2019, the Company's common shares were consolidated on a ten old for one new share basis and the Company's name was changed from 92 Resources Corp. to Gaia Metals Corp.
-On the same date, the shares of the Company commenced trading on TSXV on a consolidated basis under the stock symbol "GMC".
+On October 17, 2019, the shares of the Company commenced trading on TSXV on a consolidated basis under the stock symbol "GMC".

 On June 7, 2021, the Company's common shares were consolidated on the basis of one (1) new share for every three (3) old shares and the Company's name was changed from Gaia Metals corp. to Patriot Battery Metals Inc. On June 10, 2021, the shares of the Company commenced trading on CSE on a consolidated basis under the stock symbol "PMET".